 Directly across the hall is a smaller parlor, originally called the morning room, which served the White family as an informal family room.
 It has been named the Bullis Room (Room 109) in honor of Mr. Gardner Bullis 1908.
 It was here that Mary Amanda Outwater White died very suddenly on a June morning in 1887.
 The demands of entertaining at commencement time combined with difficulty with a servant evidently precipitated a fatal heart attack.
 The gilt mirror came from the Cornell family and is a gift of Mr. Hunt Bradley, for many years Alumni Secretary.

 The doors between the morning room and the former library may be closed for privacy or opened to form an archway between the two rooms.
-The library is now called the Guerlac Room, in honor of Henry Guerlac, Director of the Society for the Humanities (1970 – 1977).
+The library is now called the Guerlac Room, in honor of Henry Guerlac, Director of the (1970 – 1977).
 Guerlac was instrumental in saving the A.D.
 White House from destruction in the 1970s by applying for and receiving National Historical Registry status for the building.
 Under his direction, the restoration of the building and the acquisition of the furniture were accomplished through many contributions.

 The Guerlac Room, which is forty-three feet long, has seen many changes.
 Originally, the entire wall surface was covered with bookcases.
 When the addition to the south end of the house was added, White considered making the old library into a dining room.
 A letter from William H. Miller answered White’s inquiry, telling him that by removing the bookcases, the room would be large enough to seat forty guests for dinner.
 Little of the crowded room pictured in the 1880s remains.
 White took the carved revolving bookcase, topped by an owl and ornamented with the raised names of famous writers, on more than one trip across the ocean.
 Its Germanic origin is confirmed in the misspelling of Bankroft and Langfellow.